Zen Firewall Guide

 All those services should be provided by your main Firewall.

-WiFi devices should not talk to one another, to prevent spread of viruses or other malware infection.
+WiFi devices should not talk to each other, to prevent spread of viruses or other malware infection.
 This is called “AP Isolation”.

 What is Next!